Rock 'n' Roll New Orleans Marathon: History

 In 2010, the marathon was run as an open class or mass race while the half marathon formed the elite section of the event.
 The elite competition started strongly, with Martin Lel beating Samuel Wanjiru in the men's section while Berhane Adere and Kim Smith ran the fastest and third-fastest times ever on American soil, for first and second place respectively.
 A total of around 13,000 runners participated in the day's events.

 In 2011, Kim Smith returned to set a 19-second personal best of 1:07:36, a new U.S. all-comer's record for the women's half marathon.

 The 2021 edition of the race was cancelled due to the coronavirus pandemic.

 Course

-The marathon starts on Poydras Street near Lafayette Square in the Central Business District and ends in City Park near Tad Gormley Stadium.
+The marathon started on Poydras Street near Lafayette Square in the Central Business District and ends in City Park near Tad Gormley Stadium.

-The course makes significant use of St. Charles Avenue, Decatur Street, Esplanade Avenue, Wisner Boulevard, and Lakeshore Drive along Lake Pontchartrain.
+The course made significant use of St. Charles Avenue, Decatur Street, Esplanade Avenue, Wisner Boulevard, and Lakeshore Drive along Lake Pontchartrain.